Ralls County Historical Society

 October 15, 2025: RCHS Meeting, 10:00 a.m., Perry City Hall

 October 25, 2025: Oak Hill School Gathering, 6:30 p.m.
-A meal is served for a free-will donation, and there is music.
+A meal is served on a free-will donation basis, accompanied by music.
 The public is welcome to attend.

 October 26, 2025: ILASCO Holy Chapel Mass, 9:00 a.m.

-Executive Committee (15 members): Blank spots below indicate vacancies in our executive committee that we need to fill.
+Executive Committee (15 members): The blank spots below indicate vacancies on our executive committee that need to be filled.
 If you are interested in being a representative on the executive committee, please contact Delores Woodhurst at 573-248-7445 or dvwoodhurst@gmail.com.

 Officers (5)